11 of the wackiest events in Gloucestershire

 The Severn Bore is a spectacular natural phenomenon formed when the rising tide moves into the Bristol Channel and Severn Estuary and water forces its way upstream in a series of waves – with surfers, canoeists and windsurfers attempting to catch the strong current when it's at its highest.

 Occurring at various times throughout the year and sometimes attracting crowds of thousands to the river banks in key locations across Gloucestershire and the Forest of Dean, the Severn Bore can travel at a speed of up to 21 kilometres per hour.
-A five-star Severn Bore is expected in 2023 - the first of its kind since 2019 - with a tidal range of an adrenaline-spiking 5.4 metres and above!
+A five-star Severn Bore has already spiced up 2024 with a tidal range of an adrenaline-spiking 5.4 metres!
+There are plenty more four-star Severn Bores later this year, too.

 Fantasy Forest at Sudeley Castle